Skip to main content

 • Be patient.
 Controllers at the tower are keeping the skies (and people) around the airport safe.
 For various reasons, due to events or increased traffic, they may not be able to check the portal always at the same frequency.
 If the authorization doesn't receive approval the first time, try again and allow more time for a response, provide more detail, and look for opportunities to improve.

-Have you submitted multiple Further Coordinated LAANC requests that keep getting "auto-canceled"?
+Submitted multiple Further Coordinated requests that get "auto-canceled"?

 Did this answer your question?